jliuold/docker-api-spring-boot/README.md

 # docker-api-spring-boot  ![Travis CI](https://travis-ci.org/jliu666/docker-api-spring-boot.svg?branch=master)  [![Coverage Status](https://coveralls.io/repos/github/jliu666/docker-api-spring-boot/badge.svg?branch=master)](https://coveralls.io/github/jliu666/docker-api-spring-boot?branch=master)

 docker-api-spring-boot makes it easy to use [docker-java](https://github.com/docker-java/docker-java) or [docker-client](https://github.com/spotify/docker-client) in your spring boot project.
-You can learn more about [docker-java](https://github.com/docker-java/docker-java) at here.
+You can learn more about [docker-java](https://github.com/docker-java/docker-java) here, and more about [docker-client](https://github.com/spotify/docker-client) here

 # Goal
-1. Inject the DockerClient compent to spring context in a easy way.
+1. Inject the DockerClient component to spring context in a easy way.
 2. Fix the error about dependencies by using snapshot.
 3. Integrate the configuration into spring boot configuration.
 Then users can configure when start the jar or war.